ivanlin69/ivanlin69/README.md

 ## My work

 ### 📚 **[Book Database System](https://github.com/ivanlin69/BookDBSystem)**
-A `C` program that supports network operations, allowing remote clients to interact with the server to manage book information in a database.
+A `C` program that supports `network` operations, allowing remote clients to interact with the server to manage book information in a `database`.
 It ensures data integrity through careful validation of the database header and employs a custom protocol for reliable communication.

 It leverages the getopt library for an intuitive Unix command line interface, and utilizes multiplexing and finite state machines for effective state management.